 It is assumed that operators and passengers are Canadian or US Citizens, or Permanent Residents of Canada or the US.
 Note; Permanent Residents of Canada should be prepared to prove their citizenship since your visa privileges are dependent on your Citizenship not your residency status.

-If you are going to be operating a vessel in foreign waters, for example a Canadian vessel on a sightseeing trip that crosses into US territorial waters, with no intention of landing or satisfying any of the requirements that would normally require you to report into customs, could still be stopped by a patrol vessel and inspected.
+If you are going to be operating a vessel in foreign waters, for example a Canadian vessel on a sightseeing trip that crosses into US territorial waters, with no intention of landing or satisfying any of the requirements that would normally require you to report into customs, you could still be stopped by a patrol vessel and inspected.
 It is a good idea to have documentation supporting the citizenship of those on board and the ownership of your vessel at all times.

 Also, be prepared for regional “variations” or interpretation of rules.
 Different Regions may choose to interpret regulations and requirements differently, to address regional issues.

 Source information is available at these government web sites.